 Financial Condition.
-For the three months ended June 30, 2017 and 2016, we incurred a consolidated net loss of \$10.2 million and \$21.5 million, respectively, and had an accumulated deficit of \$392.8 million at June 30, 2017.
-Our cash and cash equivalents at June 30, 2017 totaled \$16.3 million and are expected to be used for the following purposes: (i) operating activities of the Luverne Facility; (ii) operating activities at our corporate headquarters in Colorado, including research and development work; (iii) capital improvements primarily associated with the Luverne Facility, including costs associated with optimizing isobutanol production technology; (v) exploration of strategic alternatives and new financings; and (vi) debt service and repayment obligations.
+For the three months ended September 30, 2017 and 2016, we incurred a consolidated net loss of \$4.2 million and \$9.8 million, respectively, and had an accumulated deficit of \$397.0 million at September 30, 2017.
+Our cash and cash equivalents at September 30, 2017 totaled \$14.8 million and are expected to be used for the following purposes: (i) operating activities of the Luverne Facility; (ii) operating activities at our corporate headquarters in Colorado, including research and development work; (iii) capital improvements primarily associated with the Luverne Facility, including costs associated with optimizing isobutanol production technology; (v) exploration of strategic alternatives and new financings; and (vi) debt service and repayment obligations.

-We expect to incur future net losses as we continue to fund the development and commercialization of its product candidates.
-To date, we have financed its operations primarily with proceeds from multiple sales of equity and debt securities, borrowings under debt facilities and product sales.
-We expect to incur future net losses as it continues to fund the development and commercialization of its product candidates.
-Our transition to profitability is dependent upon, among other things, the successful development and commercialization of its product candidates and the achievement of a level of revenues adequate to support our cost structure.
-We may never achieve profitability or positive cash flows, and unless and until it does, we will continue to need to raise additional cash.
+We expect to incur future net losses as we continue to fund the development and commercialization of our product candidates.
+To date, we have financed our operations primarily with proceeds from multiple sales of equity and debt securities, borrowings under debt facilities and product sales.
+We expect to incur future net losses as we continue to fund the development and commercialization of our product candidates.
+Our transition to profitability is dependent upon, among other things, the successful development and commercialization of our product candidates, the achievement of a level of revenues adequate to support our cost structure and the retrofit of our Luverne Facility.
+We may never achieve profitability or positive cash flows, and unless and until we do, we will continue to need to raise additional cash.

 We intend to fund future operations through additional private and/or public offerings of debt or equity securities.
-In addition, we are seeking additional capital through arrangements with strategic partners and from other sources.
-We may also seek to restructure our secured debt and will continue to address our cost structure.
-Notwithstanding, there can be no assurance that we will be able to raise additional funds, or achieve or sustain profitability or positive cash flows from operations.
+In addition, we are seeking additional capital through arrangements with strategic partners and from other sources, and we continue to address our cost structure.
+There can be no assurance that we will be able to raise additional funds, or achieve or sustain profitability or positive cash flows from operations.

 As at the date of our last audited financial statements, existing working capital was not sufficient to meet the cash requirements to fund planned operations through the period that is one year after the date our 2016 year-end financial statements were issued.
 These conditions raise substantial doubt about our ability to continue as a going concern.
 Our inability to continue as a going concern may potentially affect our rights and obligations under its outstanding convertible notes.
 The accompanying financial statements have been prepared assuming that we will continue as a going concern and do not include adjustments that might result from the outcome of this uncertainty.
-This basis of accounting contemplates the recovery of the our assets and the satisfaction of liabilities in the normal course of business.
+This basis of accounting contemplates the recovery of our assets and the satisfaction of liabilities in the normal course of business.